oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wip.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119] and [RFC8174].

 ## 1.6 Document Conventions
-> **Editor's Note** - TBSL - This section will be included in a future iteration (probably iteration 5) prior to submitting for Committee Specification.

 ### 1.6.1 Naming Conventions
-RFC2119/RFC8174 key words (see section 1.4) are in all uppercase.
+* RFC2119/RFC8174 key words (see section 1.4) are in all uppercase.

-All words in type names are capitalized.
-All property names and literals are in lowercase, except when referencing canonical names defined in another standard (e.g., literal values from an IANA registry).
-Words in property names are separated with an underscore (_), while words in string enumerations and type names are separated with a hyphen (-).
-All type names, property names, object names, and vocabulary terms are between three and 250 characters long.
+* All property names and literals are in lowercase, except when referencing canonical names defined in another standard (e.g., literal values from an IANA registry).
+* All words in structure component names are capitalized and are separated with a hyphen, e.g., ACTION, TARGET, TARGET-SPECIFIER.
+* Words in property names are separated with an underscore (_), while words in string enumerations and type names are separated with a hyphen (-).
+* The term "hyphen" used here refers to the ASCII hyphen or minus character, which in Unicode is "hyphen-minus", U+002D.
+* All type names, property names, object names, and vocabulary terms are between three and 250 characters long.

+### 1.6.2 Font Colors and Style
+The following color, font and font style conventions are used in this document:

+* The `Consolas` font is used for all type names, property names, and literals.
+* Property names are in bold style – **`created_a**t`
+* All examples in this document are expressed in JSON.
+They are in Consolas 11-point font, with straight quotes, black text and a light shaded background, and 4-space indentation.
+JSON examples in this document are representations of JSON Objects.
+They should not be interpreted as string literals.
+The ordering of object keys is insignificant.
+Whitespace before or after JSON structural characters in the examples are insignificant [[RFC8259](https://docs.google.com/document/d/1ShNq4c3e1CkfANmD9O--mdZ5H0O_GLnjN28a_yrEaco/edit#bookmark=id.mmt4e4p953r5)].
+* Parts of the example may be omitted for conciseness and clarity.
+These omitted parts are denoted with the ellipses (...).

+Example:

 ```javascript
 {